Drakiat/drakiat.github.io/_posts/2025-12-19-Turning-A-Motorized-Mount-Smart.md

 ## Code

-The full .ino code is published in my Repo and should be easily modifiable for other use cases
+The full .ino code is published [here](https://github.com/Drakiat/c1101-dooya/tree/main) and should be easily modifiable for other use cases.

 <p><img src="/images/signal.gif" alt="Signal replay GIF" /></p>
 <br>